 A study does not have to be a boring room with books and a desk.
-Secret doorways, hidden mini-bars, and a game of pool does not sound boring at all.
+Secret doorways, hidden mini-bars, and a game of pool do not sound boring at all.
 When done correctly, it could be one of the best themes to choose.

 Last update on 2023-11-24 at 15:35 / Affiliate links / Images from Amazon Product Advertising API